Which Schools Have Online Physical Therapy Assistant Degree Programs?

 Milwaukee Area Technical College in Wisconsin awards an Associate in Applied Science (A.A.S.) in Physical Therapist Assisting.
 This program emphasizes effective communication with patients and is designed to prepare students to secure jobs in nursing homes, rehabilitation centers, and other healthcare facilities.
 Students are encouraged to fulfill their roles with sensitivity and respect.
 The program examines ways in which the delivery of physical therapy services may be properly documented.

 San Juan College

 San Juan College, located in Farmington, New Mexico, offers two different physical therapy assistant programs that result in Associate of Applied Science (A.A.S) degrees.
 One of these is the traditional face-to-face option, while the other is an online hybrid program.
 In the hybrid option, students are required to go to onsite labs once per semester.
 Both of these programs are accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).

 An Associate of Applied Science (A.A.S.) degree in Physical Therapy Assisting is available through the program at Jefferson State Community College.
 The degree requires two years of study, with one year devoted to prerequisite coursework and the second year focusing on professional coursework.
 Once the student graduates from the program, he or she will be qualified to take the National Board Exam and receive professional state licensure.

 Physical therapy assistants play an important role in the delivery of physical therapy services to patients trying to regain movement after illness or injury.
-They perform many of the same tasks as physical therapists, such as patient preparation, hydrotherapy, massage and heat pack application.
-Every state requires that physical therapy assistants be licensed and hold an associate's degree from an accredited college program as well as pass a licensing exam.
+They perform many of the same tasks as physical therapists, such as patient preparation, hydrotherapy, massage, and heat pack application.
+Every state requires that physical therapy assistants be licensed and hold an associate's degree from an accredited college program as well as passing a licensing exam.